sime3134/g-calendar-fetcher/README.md

 ## Usage guide

 Once you have included the library and it's dependencies in your project, you can start fetching and parsing calendar events using the provided class.

+The google calendar you want to use has to be public and the URL has to be the ical one.
+It can be found in the settings in Google Calendar.

 ### Installation